Fun with Drives

 Did I mention this thing beeps like crazy?!
 You can temporarily disable the alarm under Control Panel > Hardware & Power > Beep Control

 .
-Thankfully this stops the beeping for the current problem only and keeps all further alarms enabled.
+Thankfully this stops the beeping for the current incident only and keeps all further alarms enabled.

 I then proceeded to shutdown the entire system, remove and visually inspecting the drives.
 Looked good, so back in they went and after booting up again the beeping continues.